Are you looking for the best e-commerce about us page examples?

 When your prospects see real people using the product, it’s so much more powerful than just a simple written review.

-On top of that, the paid version allows you to import reviews from AliExpress, so if you’re dropshipping from there, you can leverage other customers’ reviews until you start getting your own.
+In addition, the paid version allows you to import reviews from AliExpress, so if you’re dropshipping from there, you can leverage other customers’ reviews until you start getting your own.

 This gives your Shopify store instant credibility.